zoufab/pecs/README.md

 	public void testContraVariance(List<? super B> elements){
 		B b = new B();
 		C c = new C();
-		elements.add(b); // PASS : We know the super of the element's type given to structure, certainly B at least elements.add(c); // PASS
+		elements.add(b); // PASS : We know the super of the element's type given to structure, necessarily B at least elements.add(c); // PASS

 		A a = elements.get(0); // Exception : ambiguous type out of structure